 6. Be Cautious About the Lighting

-Lighting is an important factor for the health of your houseplants, so you’ll need to make sure that your variety is getting the optimal amount.
+Lighting is an important factor for the health of your houseplants, so you’ll need to make sure that your plant is getting the optimal amount.
 Once you know if your houseplant prefers full sun, partial sun, direct sunlight, or indirect sunlight, then you can move it to a more suitable area of your home.

 7. Provide Additional Nutrients